ometman/leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - **Full CURD functionality**
-- **Improed interactive: Eg: Popup alert on deleting or adding a score**
+- **Improved interactive: Eg: Popup alert on deleting or adding a score**
 - **Changing UI - look and feel**
 - **Improved Aesthetics & Design**